Christine-3011/Number-Memory-Game/README.md

 # Number Memory Game

-A fast-paced memory game for Arduino in which players must remember a seven-digit sequence and determine whether a "KEY" was included.
+A fast-paced memory game for Arduino in which players must remember a seven-digit sequence and determine whether a "KEY" was included or not.
 "IN" is indicated by one button and "OUT" by the other.
-For the right answer, a green LED and the words "Correct!" appeared.
-For incorrect answers, a red LED will illuminate and the buzzer will sound twice, displaying "Wrong!"
+For every right answers, a green LED and the word "Correct!" appears.
+And for incorrect answers, a red LED will illuminate and the buzzer will sound twice, displaying "Wrong!"
 The twist?
 Every round gets faster!

 <p align="center">
   <img src="docs/Project Diagram.png" width="480" alt="Number Memory Game">